 First Degree Assault is the most serious of the three, and is a felony punishable by up to 25 years imprisonment and a fine of $5,000.
 For an assault to become a First Degree Assault, there must be particular aggravating factors present.
 Any assault committed with a firearm is a first degree assault.
 An assault with the intention of causing a physical injury that creates a substantial risk of death is a First Degree Assault.
 An assault with the intention of causing a physical injury that produces protracted serious disfigurement, or protracted serious impairment of the function of any bodily member or organ is also a First Degree Assault.
 First degree assault will likely be written on your charging document as “CR 3-202 Assault-First Degree”.

-The crimes of “assault”, “battery”, and “assault and battery” are now all assaults in Maryland due to a recent change in the law.
+The crimes of “assault”, “battery”, and “assault and battery” are now all assaults in Maryland due to changes in the law.
 Assault and battery used to be separate crimes in Maryland, and they are still separate crimes in some states.
 Assault is also frequently charged along with the separate offenses of possession of a deadly weapon with intent to injure, and/or the lesser crime of reckless endangerment.

 If you are charged with assault, it is particularly important that you contact me as soon as possible, preferably before assault charges have been filed.
 I can sometimes prevent assault charges from being filed against you at all, and when they have been filed I can often get them dismissed.
 Even if the state does proceed, there is often witness testimony relating to the alleged victim or other important evidence that must be gathered in advance of trial.